Today’s robots are intended for direct human-to-robot interaction. These collaborative robots specialize in sharing tasks and spaces with humans.

 Compared with xArm6 and xArm7, the motion characteristics of xArm5 are quite special.

 Motion Characteristics of the xArm5

-● Cartesian space
+● Cartesian control

-● Joint space
+● Joint control

-To switch back to Cartesian Control mode, use the Joint Control commands to return the flange and the base to a horizontal attitude, and you can switch back to Cartesian control.
-A quick way to set a cartesian controllable attitude is: Just set the angle of J4 equal to-(J2 angle + J3 angle).
+To switch back to Cartesian Control mode, use the Joint Control commands to return the flange and the base to be parallel to each other.
+A quick way to set a cartesian controllable attitude is: to set the angle of J4 equal to (J2 angle + J3 angle)

 Motion Characteristics of the xArm6 and xArm7

-Both have full 6 degrees of freedom in Cartesian space motion.
-For xArm7, there is one additional joint freedom, meaning more possible solutions (Null-space solution) for a specified Cartesian target, which can be attractive in robot redundancy research,collision-avoiding trajectory planning implementation, etc. For general application tasks, xArm6 can be enough, and xArm7 is recommended if more flexibility is required.
+Both robotic arms have a full 6 degrees of freedom in Cartesian space.
+For xArm7, there is one additional joint of freedom, meaning more possible solutions (Null-space solution) for a specified Cartesian target.
+This can be attractive in robot redundancy research,collision-avoiding, trajectory planning implementation, etc. For general applications, xArm6 may well suffice, and xArm7 is recommended if more flexibility is required.

 Please refer to the video about the difference in the motion characteristics of the three robotic arms: xArm 5, xArm 6 and xArm 7.